stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 There are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.

+Based on the definition of an [epidemic](#Definition-Epidemic), does Texas fit the definition?
+ - Epidemic: 200 per week per 100,000 people.
+Based on the population of Texas, there should be 57,991 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 57,991.
+ - Over an 18 week period (January-April 2020) Texas has a total of 41,432 cases (not 41,432 per week, but total cases).
+ - The weekly maximum cases in Texas was 7,477 cases for the week ending 5/9/2020.
+That is 7.4% of epidemic levels ((7,477/100,000)*100) (by the [scientific definition](#Definition-Epidemic))

 ## 11.3 Risk assesment
 **You are the Data Scientist, consider the data and make your own decision.**  Which has higher risk, quarantine or "open for business"?
 Our job as data scientists is to look at data, use statistics ([P-value](#P-value), [Bayes Theory](#Bayes_Theorem_and_Coronavirus), etc.) and evaluate [significance levels](#P-value) and [models](#SIR_Model) so that we can inform others to make data-driven decisions.